It is taking me longer than I thought to do virtually anything this term

 But if I start talking about becoming a full-time administrator, you know that a) I really want the money, and/or b) I’ve gone off the deep end.

-One thought on “It is taking me longer than I thought to do virtually anything this term”
+One Reply to “It is taking me longer than I thought to do virtually anything this term”

 1. Well, I have to say: “Welcome to my world, Steve.”
 I think lots of people don’t realize the amount of work we professors crank out each week, work, I might add that does not relate directly to teaching classes.
 Before I took on the writing coordinator job, I was busy and sometimes swamped with papers, preparing for classes, and doing the usual bureaucratic work that we do in committees.
 Now, I do all of that plus about 20 hours more per week in administrative work, and it doesn’t let up.
 The good news is that my responsibilities at home with my 17 year old daughter have been reduced drastically.
 Like most teens, she is quite content to saunter into the house after being gone for 12 hours, casually fling a “hi” our way, and then go to her room for solitude.
 What this means is that I have loads of time to do all that administrative work that I did not have 5 years ago when I spent hours with her at the barn knee deep in manure.